Marching Forward outlines Siena's comprehensive response to COVID-19.

 The safety of our students has been and always will be our top priority.
-Thanks to careful adherence to health and safety protocols – and our Student Acknowledgment and Pledge – Siena has successfully maintained its on-campus experience this academic year.
-We remain wholeheartedly committed to making every accommodation to ensure Siena continues to provide The Education for a Lifetime.
+Thanks to careful adherence to health and safety protocols – and our Student Acknowledgment and Pledge – Siena College was able to provide an uninterrupted on-campus, in-class experience for everyone who wanted one during the last academic year.
+Many other colleges were not able to do this.

-KEEPING OUR CAMPUS SAFE - SPRING 2021
+KEEPING OUR CAMPUS SAFE - Fall 2021